florianbrinkmann/lazy-loading-responsive-images/README.md

 **Tags:** lazysizes, lazy loading, performance, images
 **Requires at least:** 4.5
 **Tested up to:** 4.9.4
-**Stable tag:** 3.2.8
+**Stable tag:** 3.2.9
 **Requires PHP:** 5.3

 ## Description

-Lazy loading plugin that supports images, iFrames, video and audio elements and uses lazysizes.js.
+Lazy loading plugin that supports images, iFrames, video and audio elements and uses the lightweight lazysizes script.
 With manual modification of the markup it is also possible to lazy load background images, scripts, and styles.

 Lazy loads (without the need of any manually modifications):